onecommons/vesper/doc/source/configvars.rst

 .. confval:: default_mime_type

-    The MIME type sent on any request that doesn't set its own mimetype and Raccoon can't guess its MIME type default is '' (not set)
+    The MIME type sent on any request that doesn't set its own mimetype and the app can't guess its MIME type default is '' (not set)
     default_mime_type='text/plain'